Quantization Guided JPEG Artifact Correction: Introduction

-We solve this problem by creating a single model that uses quantization data, which is stored in the JPEG file, to perform restoration.
+We solve this problem by creating a single model that uses quantization data, which is stored in the JPEG file.
 Our CNN model processes the image entirely in the DCT~\cite{ahmed1974discrete} domain.
 While previous works have recognized that the DCT domain is less likely to spread quantization errors \cite{wang2016d3, zhang2018dmcnn}, DCT domain-based models alone have historically not been successful unless combined with pixel domain models (so-called ``dual domain'' models).
 Inspired by recent methods \cite{ehrlich2019deep, deguerre2019fast,dong2015compression,gueguen2018faster}, we formulate fully DCT domain regression.
 This allows our model to be parameterized by the quantization matrix, an $8 \times 8$ matrix that directly determines the quantization applied to each DCT coefficient.
 We develop a novel method for parameterizing our network called Convolution Filter Manifolds, an extension of the Filter Manifold technique~\cite{kang2016crowd}.
-By adapting our network weights to the input quanitzation matrix, our single network is able to handle a wide range of quality settings.
-Finally, since JPEG images are stored in the YCbCr color space, with the Y channel containing more information than the subsampled color channels, we use the reconstructed Y channel to guide the color channel reconstructions to achieve a better result on color images.
+By adapting our network weights to the input quantization matrix, our single network is able to handle a wide range of quality settings.
+Finally, since JPEG images are stored in the YCbCr color space, with the Y channel containing more information than the subsampled color channels, we use the reconstructed Y channel to guide the color channel reconstructions.
 As in~\cite{zini2019deep}, we observe that using the Y channel in this way achieves good color correction results.
 Finally, since regression results for artifact correction are often blurry, as a result of lost texture information, we fine-tune our model using a GAN loss specifically designed to restore texture.
 This allows us to generate highly realistic reconstructions.
 See Figure \ref{fig:header} for an overview of the correction flow.
-Our focus is on the restoration of full color JPEG images.

-To summarize, our contributions are: \begin{enumerate} \item A single model for artifact correction of JPEG images at any quality, parameterized by the quantization matrix, which is state-of-the-art in color JPEG artifact correction and competitive for grayscale artifact correction. \item A formulation for fully DCT domain image-to-image regression. \item Convolutional Filter Manifolds for parameterizing CNNs with spatial side-channel information. \end{enumerate}
+To summarize, our contributions are: \begin{enumerate} \item A single model for artifact correction of JPEG images at any quality, parameterized by the quantization matrix, which is state-of-the-art in color JPEG restoration. \item A formulation for fully DCT domain image-to-image regression. \item Convolutional Filter Manifolds for parameterizing CNNs with spatial side-channel information. \end{enumerate}